Image by S. Hermann & F. Richter

 When I find myself feeling anger stirring within, I remind myself (internally): "Let there be peace on earth, and let it begin with me."
 Just remembering that choice throws the damper on any fire of anger that was starting to build up.

-What we need to accept is that anger is a choice -- ours.
+What we must realize and accept is that anger is a choice -- ours.
 Which doesn't mean that we're "bad" when we give in to the anger.
 No. It's not bad -- it's simply a choice were making (perhaps unconsciously) at that instant.
 Yet, eventually, we will remember our commitment to inner peace, and then we will "change our mind" about choosing anger.
+And yes, there are situations where anger may be justified, but that doesn't give us permission to rage and dump our anger on others.
+Anger can be expressed peacefully, without venom.

 Mastering a New Skill Takes Practice

 The main thing to remember is to not place any guilt and blame on yourself for your anger.
 We are human.
 We have learned many ways of responding to situations from our parents, siblings, peers, TV, movies, etc. Once these responses become habits, they are harder to abandon.
-So, it is a question of constantly "remaking the choice".
+So, it is a question of constantly "remaking the choice" to create a different habit, a healthy one.
 It's the old story of a child learning to walk.
 Each time the child falls, it has to decide it wants to keep trying, even though it will fall again and again before it attains its goal.

 So, let there be peace on earth, and within each one of us, and let it begin with me (and each one of us)... one breath at a time. one thought at a time, one action (and reaction) at a time.